 - occurred a terrible gale in the

-- night, the raft broke up and was
+- night, the raft brock up and was

 - carried out to sea and as grand